dsb-norge/spring-boot-chart/README.md

 You also require a client secret which is defined like the regular values.secrets only its from `values.job_secrets` it needs to define a value called: `CLIENT_SECRET`

+## DSB Spring Boot Job Chart

+Use this chart for creating a Spring Boot application that should run as a cron job.
+That is most often a console application.